kamok/heykamok.com-on-Rails/README.md

  2. Weather app
- 		c.
+ 		b.
+Get summary currently
+		a.
 Get the icon the page

  A. Finish Services section
  B. Transfer data from wordpress into my blog.